metasfresh/metasfresh-documentation/_webui_collection/EN/Create_MKTG_campaign.md

 tags:
   - Marketing
 lang: en
-sequence: 10
+sequence: 20
 ref: create_mktg_campaign
 ---

 ## Overview
-A marketing campaign makes it extremely easy for you to provide a great number of your contacts with information of interest to them in just one go.
+A marketing campaign enables you to provide a large number of your contacts with information of interest to them at just one go and with a minimum amount of effort.
+Marketing campaigns can be synchronized bidirectionally (i.e. from metasfresh to the [marketing platform](Create_MKTG_platform) and vice versa), keeping all contact data up to date at all times.

 In metasfresh, there are two types of marketing campaigns: *email campaigns* and *serial letter campaigns*.